rerun-io/rerun-docs/docs/getting-started/logging-rust.md

     .send(&mut session)?;
 ```

-Run your program once again and you should now see this scene in the viewer.
+Run your program with `cargo run` and you should now see this scene in the viewer:

 ![logging data - first points](/docs-media/logging_data3_first_points.png)